DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 Spending some time in a school allows you to:

-* observe lessons and other teacher responsibilities
+* observe a range of lessons and other teacher responsibilities
 * talk to teachers
 * get an insight into day-to-day school life